hansonkd/rhubarb/README.md

 Rhubarb comes with built-in Auditing extension that can record all queries, subscriptions, and mutations.

 By default, the auditing extension will use a new connection to the database different from the current executing connection of the schema.
-This is to prevent Transaction rollbacks from rolling back auditing events.
-It also allows you to specify an alternative auditing datbase (like TimeseriesDB) to silo your events.
+This is to prevent Transaction rollbacks from deleting written audit events.
+It also allows you to specify an alternative auditing database (like TimeseriesDB) to silo your events.

 The default configuration only logs mutations.
 This is configurable with `AuditConfig`.